Emme Rylan Of 'General Hospital' Shares Surgery Details, Gets Fans Cracking Up With Instagram Play-By-Plays

 Emme Rylan recently shared some significant updates with her General Hospital fans via her Instagram page.
 She noted that she had been away from the social media site to an extent for a while, but she wanted to get caught up and share the latest with her fans.
 She explained that she would be having surgery to fix an issue with her nose this week and she was very open about everything involved.

 Rylan wasn’t doing this surgery for vain cosmetic reasons though.
-Emme explained that her son Levi had accidentally broken her nose a couple of years ago, and she’d needed surgery then to fix it.
+Emme explained that her son, Levi, had accidentally broken her nose a couple of years ago, and she’d needed surgery then to fix it.
 Unfortunately, a couple of bumps developed and the General Hospital star’s doctors determined that she needed surgery again now to rectify the issue.

 Tuesday was the big day, and Emme and her sister posted video clips to Rylan’s Instagram Stories throughout the day.
-Her sister Dayna decided to help her have some fun with the difficult day ahead by wearing an owl outfit, and she made sure to capture the General Hospital star’s reaction as she first saw it in the wee hours of the morning.
+Her sister, Dayna, decided to help her have some fun with the difficult day ahead by wearing an owl outfit, and she made sure to capture the General Hospital star’s reaction as she first saw it in the wee hours of the morning.

 The sisters were giddy over getting to the hospital in Los Angeles a whole five minutes early, and Emme even joked about surgery being a great way for a parent to get some deep sleep.
 The General Hospital star was still laughing and cracking jokes up until the last minute before heading into surgery, and she was confident enough to share photos and videos from shortly after the procedure too.